Detroit Trademark Attorneys: Craft Beer Brands Need Trademark Protection, Too

 Of course, a trademark can be registered without the use of an attorney, but, given all of the contingencies described above that might occur in the registration process, retainer of a knowledgeable trademark attorney is highly recommended.

-We offer free initial consultations in-office or virtually to Michigan clients and virtual or telephonic consultations to clients throughout the United States for trademark matters (only).
+We offer free initial consultations in-office or virtually to trademark clients throughout the United States for trademark matters (only).

 If you are interested in discussing the filing of an initial trademark application or defending an office action already filed, please contact us to discuss your matter or click here to directly schedule your initial trademark consultation into our calendaring system.